Recommendations

 The murders are committed in swift succession on board a liner crossing the Atlantic in a dense fog, and many of the passengers come under suspicion before the actual killer is bought to justice with the aid of a very substantial "ghost."

-The influence of Albert S. Rogell in Fog can be felt in the way modern Crime films handle cult status.
+The influence of Albert S. Rogell in Fog can be felt in the way modern Mystery films handle cult status.
 From the specific lighting choices to the pacing, this 1933 release set a high bar for atmospheric immersion.

 View Details